Home » Oracle » What is RAID(Redundant Array of Inexpensive Disks)

 • The term fault tolerance refers to the fact that the system can tolerate a fault, such as the loss of a disk drive, and continue processing seamlessly.

-See also Kill session in Oracle
+See also Creating a Global Temporary Table in Oracle

 What is RAID(Redundant Array of Inexpensive Disks)